highras/fpnn-sdk-java/API.md

 Fetch data from FPNN Messsage.
 If data is not exist, the `null` or `def` will be returned.

+	public int getInt(String key, int defaultValue);
+	public long getLong(String key, long defaultValue);

+Fetch int type or long type data from FPNN Messsage.
+If data is not exist, the `defaultValue` will be returned.

 #### Want Data

 	public Object want(String key) throws NoSuchElementException;

 Fetch data from FPNN Messsage.
 If data is not exist, a `NoSuchElementException` exception will be thrown.

+	public int wantInt(String key) throws ClassCastException, NoSuchElementException;
+	public long wantLong(String key) throws ClassCastException, NoSuchElementException;

+Fetch int type or long type data from FPNN Messsage.
+If data is not exist, a `NoSuchElementException` exception will be thrown.
+If data type dose not match, a `ClassCastException` exception will be thrown.

 #### Serialize